Groundwater collaboration workgroup

 Four issue work groups met from fall 2015 through May 2016: Short Term Solutions, Compliance, Sensitive Areas and Communication.
 A final report was released to the public and posted online in June 2016.

 DNR staff support: Kyle A. Burton

 Purpose: To review and define issues faced by individuals in Kewaunee County who have wells which are contaminated by bacteria and/or nitrate.
-The scope of the workgroup activities will address concerns from these and other concerned citizens and seek avenues to provide clear information for those with contaminated drinking water to quickly and efficiently obtain a safe drinking water source.
+The scope of the workgroup activities addressed concerns from these and other concerned citizens and sought avenues to provide clear information for those with contaminated drinking water to quickly and efficiently obtain a safe drinking water source.

 Meeting date Documents August 25, 2015 September 28, 2015 October 21, 2015 November 16, 2015 December 16, 2015

 Purpose: To review and evaluate the compliance structure regarding regulated activities that may affect groundwater.
 This included activities regarding well installation/compliance, septic system compliance, municipal and industrial land application, septage waste land application and farm generated manure and process wastewater land application.
 The scope of this workgroup was to provide information for stakeholders to better understand the regulatory structure and ability of regulatory entities to monitor compliance as well as discuss potential tools and outreach methods to promote compliance.

 Meeting date Documents September 11, 2015 September 29, 2015 October 20, 2015 November 17, 2015 December 15, 2015

 - Sensitive Areas and Best Management Practices